-In order to regain aid eligibility, students placed in a "Warning” status must meet the SAP standards at the end of the “Warning” semester (cumulative GPA of 2.00 or better and 70% completion of all enrolled units).
+In order to regain aid eligibility, students placed in a "Warning” status must meet the SAP standards at the end of the “Warning” semester (cumulative GPA of 2.00 or better and 67% completion of all enrolled units).
 Aid eligibility for students who fail to meet these SAP standards will be suspended.
 Additionally, some students may be automatically suspended based on previous academic history at the Financial Aid Office’s discretion based upon professional judgment standards.
-Students who have exceeded the maximum timeframe for a certificate or degree program, or graduated from an associate’s or higher degree program will automatically be placed on financial aid suspension.
+Students who have exceeded the maximum timeframe for a certificate or degree program, or graduated from an associate’s or higher degree program, will automatically be placed on financial aid suspension.
 A “Suspension” email notification will be sent to students informing them that they did not meet IVC’s SAP standards, have had their financial aid suspended and steps to filing an appeal.

-Completed SAP appeals must be received by the dates specified for each term on the appeal form, and if approved, for the student to receive funding for the current and following terms (if the student meets the conditions established by the Financial Aid Office) in the school year.
+Completed SAP appeals must be submitted by the dates specified for each term on the appeal form, and if approved, for the student to receive funding for the current and following terms (if the student meets the conditions established by the Financial Aid Office) in the academic year.
 Aid cannot be awarded retroactively.
 For instance, if a student submitted his/her SAP appeal in January, and it was approved by the Financial Aid Office, the student would only qualify for aid for the Spring semester.
 An "appeal" notification form will be sent to students notifying them of the decision regarding their appeal, including any conditions.